Andy Couturier’s book

 RW: We could use more of this in the West.
 I mean, this is a beautiful, deep, deep Zen story.
 And he only plays seven songs.
 So, each time it’s like a new meditation.
 This is hard to understand here - like how could that keep making him happy?

-AC: Yeah.
-I think the way to get people into it is through stories, which is why I wrote this. [picks up the book] I want to get to this little passage, where he talks about seven songs.
+Yeah.
+And I think the way to get people into it is through stories, which is why I wrote this book.
+There's this little passage where he talks about seven songs.
 I ask him, “Are you sure?
 Is that really enough,”

 Murata says he learned the songs by listening to his teacher’s recordings.
 “I must have played that recording 1,000 or even 2,000 times,” he said.
 His teacher didn’t actually teach him how to play the songs.
 So he listened to the recordings.
 I asked him, “Do you make up your own songs, or just jam sometimes?”